Illinois Nursing Colleges, Degrees & Licenses

 CNS licenses in Illinois need to be renewed every two years.

 To renew, the applicant must complete 80 hours of continuing education.
 In addition, applicants must renew their RN license in order to renew the advanced practice registered nurse license.
 At the time of renewal, APRNs shall attest to continued national certification in their specialty (CNS).
-The fee to renew is $40 or $80 depending on when the original license was issued.
+The renewal fee depends on when the original license was issued.

 Certified Nurse-Midwife (CNM) Licensure in Illinois